-- Keep the wrist in a neutral alignment.
-In other words, please keep it in a straight line with your arm, without bending it forward or backward.
+It’s important to avoid activities that cause pain or discomfort.
+Taking frequent breaks when doing repeated hand and thumb actions can help.
+Avoid repetitive hand motions, such as heavy grasping, wringing, or turning and twisting wrist movements.
+Keeping the wrist in a neutral alignment can also help.
+In other words, keep it in a straight line with your arm, without bending it forward or backward.

-Your physiotherapist or doctor may suggest that you wear a unique forearm and thumb splint called a thumb spica splint.
-This splint keeps the wrist and lower joints of the thumb from moving.
+Wearing a forearm and thumb splint called a thumb spica splint can help to immobilise the wrist and lower joints of the thumb.
 The brace allows the APL and EPB tendons to rest, giving them a chance to begin to heal.

 The main focus of physiotherapy is to reduce or eliminate the cause of irritation of the thumb tendons.
-Your physiotherapist may check the way you do your work tasks.
-Suggestions regarding the use of healthy body alignment and wrist positions, de Quervain’s tenosynovitis supports helpful exercises and tips on preventing future problems.
+Your physiotherapist may check the way you do your work tasks and suggest healthy body alignment and wrist positions, supports, helpful exercises, and tips on preventing future problems.

-For specific advice regarding your de Quervain’s tenosynovitis, please consult your hand and wrist physiotherapist.
+For specific advice regarding your de Quervain’s tenosynovitis, please consult your hand physiotherapist or doctor.